PASOK – Movement for Change

-The PASOK – Movement for Change (PASOK-KINAL; ΠΑΣΟΚ – Κίνημα Αλλαγής, ΚΙΝΑΛ) is a political alliance in Greece, mainly affiliated with the centre-left of the political spectrum.
+The PASOK – Movement for Change (PASOK-KINAL; ΠΑΣΟΚ – Κίνημα Αλλαγής, ΚΙΝΑΛ) is a political party in Greece, mainly affiliated with the centre-left of the political spectrum.
 It supports Greece's membership in the European Union.
-It includes the Panhellenic Socialist Movement (PASOK) and Movement of Democratic Socialists (KIDISO).
-It was founded in March 2018, initially as "Movement for Change" (Kínima Allagís).
+As a political alliance (2018–2026) it included the Panhellenic Socialist Movement (PASOK) and the Movement of Democratic Socialists (KIDISO).
+It was founded in March 2018, initially as "Movement for Change" (Kínima Allagís) and transformed into a unitary party in 2026.

 History

 In July 2017, PASOK leader Fofi Gennimata announced the formation of a new unified centre-left party in Greece before the end of the year.
-In the summer of 2017, Stavros Theodorakis, leader and founder of The River also decided to participate in the creation of the alliance.
+In the summer of 2017, Stavros Theodorakis, leader and founder of The River, also decided to participate in the creation of the alliance.
 After the leadership election, both PASOK–DIMAR and The River planned to continue with separate parliamentary groups until the new alliance's founding congress, scheduled for spring 2018.
 On 12 November 2017, the first round of leadership elections was held to select the new party's founding leader.
 Nine initial leadership candidates included Gennimata, Theodorakis, Athens mayor Giorgos Kaminis, PASOK MEP Nikos Androulakis, EDEM party leader Apostolos Pontas, academic Constantinos Gatsios, former PASOK ministers Yiannis Maniatis and Yiannis Ragousis, and Dimitris Tziotis.
 The candidates reaching the second-round election were Gennimata, with 44.5% of the vote, and Androulakis, with 25.4%.
 The run-off on 19 November was won by Gennimata, who garnered 56% of the vote.
-On 28 November 2017, “Movement for Change” (Kinima Allagis) was announced as the preliminary name of the alliance.
+On 28 November 2017, "Movement for Change" (Kinima Allagis) was announced as the preliminary name of the alliance.
 On 2 December 2017, the party's six-member ruling council was announced, being composed of Gennimata, Theodorakis, Androulakis, Kaminis, DIMAR leader Thanasis Theocharopoulos and former PASOK Prime Minister George Papandreou.

 The alliance held its founding congress on 16–18 March in Athens.
 During the congress, the new logo was unveiled and the alliance's charter and policy program was approved by the overwhelming majority of members.

 On 2 July 2018, The River left KINAL.
 On 20 January 2019, DIMAR also left KINAL due to its position of supporting the Prespa agreement.
 On 1 June 2019 former PASOK leader Evangelos Venizelos left KINAL, accusing Gennimata of turning the Movement into "SYRIZA's tail".

 KINAL increased its obtained seats in the 2019 Greek legislative election compared to Democratic Alignment, becoming Greece's third-largest party and securing 22 seats in the Hellenic Parliament.
 Following the election, KINAL positioned itself into opposition to the new Mitsotakis Government.

 Gennimata died on 25 October 2021 at the Evangelismos Hospital in Athens from cancer.